erizov/Professor/semester_4/lecture_16_deployment_patterns/canary/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

 A deployment strategy that gradually rolls out changes to a small subset of users before full deployment, monitoring for issues.
-Solves problems like deployment risk, early error detection, and user impact minimization.
+Addresses deployment risk, early error detection, and user impact minimization.
 Example: Releasing new feature to 5% of users, monitoring metrics, then gradually increasing to 100% if successful.
-Works by splitting traffic between old and new versions, monitoring new version performance, and increasing traffic proportionally.
+Operates by splitting traffic between old and new versions, monitoring new version performance, and increasing traffic proportionally.

 **Key Characteristics:**
 - **Time Complexity**: Varies